fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

 - `page`: (integer) the page of submissions to view (offsets the list by `limit * (page - 1)`).
 Defaults to `1` if not provided
 - `limit`: (integer) the total number of results to see from this request.
 Defaults to `5` if not provided
-- `certified`: (required, string) the certification/publish status of the submissions listed.
+- `published`: (required, string) the certification/publish status of the submissions listed.
 Allowed values are:
     - `true`: only include submissions that have been certified/published
     - `false`: only include submissions that have never been certified/published
     - `mixed`: include both certified/published and non-certified/published submissions